typelevel/cats-effect/docs/schedulers.md

 - `process.nextTick` is used by the JavaScript polyfill when running on NodeJS versions below 0.9.
 However, ScalaJS itself does not support NodeJS 0.9 or below, so there's really no point in supporting this case.
 - Similarly, older versions of IE (6 through 8, specifically) allow a particular exploitation of the `onreadystatechange` event fired when a `<script>` element is inserted into the DOM.
 However, ScalaJS does not support these environments *either*, and so there is no benefit to implementing this case.
-- Web workers have entirely alien semantics for task queuing and no access to the DOM, but they do have `MessageChannel` which accomplishes exactly what we need.
-However, they're very hard to test in CI (apparently), and so Cats Effect does not yet implement this leg of the polyfill.
-There are plans to fix this.

 On environments where the polyfill is unsupported, `setTimeout` is still used as a final fallback.